phc-s/especivia/GUIDE.md

 ## Using the App

-**Important Note: Only the current visible user experience within prototype will be detailed**
+**Important Note: Only the current visible user experience within prototype will be detailed.**

-**Warning: If there`s something wrong related to data nomenclature, contact me**
+**Warning: If there`s something wrong related to data nomenclature, contact me.**

 After the splash screen, if you're using for the first time or you just log off of your account previousky, you will get in a screen to choose between login or sign-up, login to access a existing account using your e-mail and password, and also a 2FA if configured.
 Sign up itself is the place where you put your essential information to create a account to be able to utilize Especivia application. you can put here all of the needed data, you will also need face biometrics to ensure that`s you a true user: